adizere/osmosis-round-history/README.md

 ## Summary

-To summarize, among 20'000 blocks on Osmosis, we find:
+To summarize, among ~20'000 blocks on Osmosis, we find:

-- 9979 blocks have committed in round 0
+- 20229 blocks have committed in round 0
-- 22 blocks committed in round 1
+- 47 blocks committed in round 1
-- no block committed in more than 1 round
+- 1 block comitted in round 3

-This can be reproduced with the command below:
+This summary can be reproduced with the command below:

 ```sh
 cat output.txt | grep round | sort -n | uniq -c